junebug12851/GameboyBoilerplateProj/README.md

 ## Version 2 Notice

 Version 2 is starting to rollout and updates will be slow.
-It's initial rollout consists only of a new graphic features, tilemap printing, which makes the image above much easier to achieve.
+It's initial rollout consists only of a new graphic feature, tilemap printing, which makes the image above much easier to achieve.

 Apart from cosmetics, version 2 will tackle a bigger problem as it develops which